 Major in Environment (60 to 66 credits)

-The Bachelor of Science is available through the Faculty of Science (Downtown Campus), and the B.Sc.
+The Major Environment can be completed through the Bachelor of Science degree (available through the Faculty of Science, on the Downtown Campus), or through the B.Sc.
 (Ag.
 Env.
-Sc.) is available through the Faculty of Agricultural and Environmental Sciences (Madonald Campus).
+Sc.) degree (available through the Faculty of Agricultural and Environmental Sciences, on the Macdonald Campus).
 Students interested in working primarily on one or the other campus should apply to the appropriate Faculty.

-This program has two components: Core and Domain.
+The Major Environment comprises two course components: Core and Domain.

-The introductory core consists of four introductory courses and one intermediate course where students are exposed to the different approaches, perspectives, and world views that will help them gain an understanding of the complexity and conflicts that underlie most environmental problems.
-Through the core program students go beyond the confines of their individual views of environment.
+The Core includes four introductory courses and one intermediate course which expose students to different interdisciplinary perspectives, approaches, and world views -- to help them understand the complexity and conflicts that underlie most environmental problems.
+Students will be challenged by the Core program to look beyond the confines of their individual views of environment.